Catherine of Austria, Queen of Poland: Failed marriage

-Failed marriage

 In October 1562, at the wedding of Catherine Jagiellon and Duke John of Finland, the couple saw each other for the last time.
 Catherine lived in Vilnius and Hrodna before being sent to Radom in April 1563.
 40-year-old Sigismund sought to obtain annulment of the marriage as he wanted to marry for the fourth time and secure a male heir.
 In January 1565, Sigismund complained to papal nuncio Giovanni Francesco Commendone that marriage to Catherine was sinful because she was a sister of his first wife, that she hated Poland, that she caused the miscarriage in 1554, and that he was physically disgusted by his wife due to her epilepsy.
 Due to Habsburg influence, Pope Pius IV did not allow the divorce.

 In July 1564, Ferdinand I, Holy Roman Emperor, died and was succeeded by his son Maximilian II.
 The new emperor sent his diplomats Andreas Dudith and Wilhelm von Kurzbach to try to reconcile the couple, or if that failed, to convince Sigismund to allow her to leave Poland.
 The plan for Catherine to leave was discussed in May 1565.
 Initially Sigismund refused, fearing that it would only increase the anti-Polish sentiment in the Habsburg court, but later changed his mind because he believed that Catherine's departure would make it easier to obtain a divorce.
 In late 1565, she departed to Wieluń, but Polish nobles interfered and her departure to Vienna was delayed until 8 October 1566.
 In a letter written to Albert, Duke of Prussia, a day before her departure, Catherine expressed her resolve to one day return to Poland.